 Armitage Avenue, Lincoln Park

 Armitage Avenue in Lincoln Park is filled with tiny boutiques and shops for nearly the entire breadth of Sheffield to Halsted.
 Easily hop on a Brown Line from the Loop and you'll have everything you need in this two-block stretch, from familiar names like BCBG, Mac Cosmetics, Benefit and Lush to unique spots such as Art Effect and Lori's Shoes.
 Armitage also houses Chicago's first Warby Parker shop, the New York-based glasses retailer, complete with in-store photo studio (no purchase necessary!).
 Continue your shopping adventure down on Halsted for Barbour, Club Monaco and Lucky Brand.
-Stop for tacos and margaritas at Taco Joint when you're done, or grab a doughnut from Glazed and Infused to get your day started (or both, no judging).
+Stop for tacos and margaritas at Taco Joint when you're done!.

 Southport Avenue, Lakeview